 The current onboarding process isn’t cutting it anymore for some companies.

-With the push for remote working that has been occurring for the past year and a half, employers need to recreate the process in order to fit the new landscape of working.
+With the push for remote working, employers need to recreate the process in order to fit the new landscape of working.

 When a new employee is working within an office, it’s not hard to be motivated and stay on track when surrounded by other workers.

-Yet starting a new job while at home can feel like you’re stranded, away from the help you need yet trying to stay afloat.
+Yet starting a new job while at home can feel like a person feel stranded, away from needed help, trying to stay afloat.

 The employer, as well as fellow coworkers, should make a concerted effort to make sure that the new hire is properly up to speed with their new position.